kushyzee/100-days-of-code/log.md

 **Thoughts**: I finished the ES5 basic javascript today and i really enjoyed all the challenges i solved.
 The next topic is ES6

+### Day 66: September 10.
+2022

+**Today's progress**: I have stated learning about JavaScript dom manipulation

+**Thoughts**: I am currently watching a dom manipulation tutorial video on YouTube and I am beginning to really enjoy JavaScript as I am now seeing how it interacts with HTML and CSS